gauravsahi/aconnect/README.md

 • The AWS account ID for the Lambda function (for example, 123456789012)
 • The name of the Lambda function

-To create a resource policy using this information.
+To create a resource permission policy using this information.
 Use the following command: aws lambda add-permission --function-name function:<my-lambda-function> \
 --statement-id 1 --principal connect.amazonaws.com --action lambda:InvokeFunction \
 --source-arn  arn:aws:connect:<AWS Region>:<account ID>:instance/<amazon connect instance ID> \